-• HC: StudentsBeginning in the 2019-20 school year, students enrolled in HCCHC in 8th grade will receive an initial assignment to Garfield.
-They may also apply for the HCC/IBX program at Ingraham; assignment to Ingraham depends on space available and tiebreakers.
-If not assigned to HCC/IBX at Ingraham they retain their seat at Garfield (unless they apply for and are assigned to a higher ranked choice). pathway school for HC services.
+• HC: Beginning in the 2019-20 school year, students enrolled in HC in 8th grade will receive an initial assignment to their pathway school for HC services.

-Students eligible, but not enrolled as HCC, HC, will receive an initial assignment to their attendance area high school.
+Students eligible, but not enrolled as HC, will receive an initial assignment to their attendance area high school.
 These students may also apply during Open Enrollment to attend their pathway high school and will receive placement at this site.
-These students may also apply forduring the HCC/Open Enrollment process for the IBX program at Ingraham.
+These students may also apply during the Open Enrollment process for the IBX program at Ingraham.
 Assignment depends on space available; tiebreakers apply during Open Enrollment.